aitgon/wopmars/docs/content/developer.rst

 wopmars.tagc.framework.parsing
 ..............................

 Here are the classes involved in the parsing of the workflow definition file.
-Among them, the :class:`~.wopmars.framework.parsing.Parser.Parser` is a pivot between the :class:`~.wopmars.framework.parsing.Reader.Reader` and the core functioning of **WoPMaRS**.
+Among them, the :class:`~.wopmars.framework.parsing.Parser.Parser` is a pivot between the :class:`~.wopmars.framework.parsing.Reader.Reader` and the core functioning of **WopMars**.

 .. _history:

-The history of WoPMaRS executions
+The history of WopMars executions
 ---------------------------------

-**WoPMaRS** keeps track of what has been done thanks to an history stored in database with the prefix ``wom`` in table names.
+**WopMars** keeps track of what has been done thanks to an history stored in database with the prefix ``wom`` in table names.

 Numerous calls to those tables are done during all the process of the parsing of the definition file and the building of the execution DAG.